dummifiedme/TheNotebook/NotesVault/Demerits of System of Proportional Representation.md

 ---

-## Demerits of System of Proportional Representation
+## Demerits : System of Proportional Representation
 A: The following demerits:
 1. Highly expensive.
 2. No scope for organizing by-elections.